Ricks-Lab/ups-utils/README.md

 result, you must configure your target Network attached UPS devices to use SNMPv2 with a known Private Community String.

-If you installed from a package, the template configuration files will be owned by root.
-When you create you configuration files from the templates, you should change group ownership to *upsutils* and change permissions to 660.
+If you installed from debian package, the template configuration files will be owned by root.
+When you create your configuration files from the templates, you MUST change group ownership to *upsutils* and change permissions to 660:
 ```
 cd /usr/share/rickslab-ups-utils/config/
 sudo chgrp upsutils ups-utils.ini ups-config.json